uswds/uswds-site/pages/documentation/migration-V3.md

 ### 5. Update to Sass module syntax

 {:.border-top-2px.border-base-lighter.padding-top-1}
 USWDS 3.0 supports the deprecated Sass import syntax.
 You don't need to change to the new syntax in your project Sass to use USWDS 3.0.
 But once you update, we recommend updating to the new syntax as well.
-You’ll need to both switch @import to @use, and then create @use project-specific settings.
+You’ll need to both switch `@import` to `@use`, and then create `@use` project-specific settings.
 In USWDS 3.0 with Sass modules, instead of having multiple theme files that contain every setting available to the design system, you only keep track of the settings you changed in a single file.

 We recommend creating a new file to keep track of these changed settings.
 These instructions will help you create that file, format it properly, and use it in your project.

 You can complete these changes by taking the following steps:

-1. Replace all instances of **@import** with **@forward**, using find/replace in your Sass file.
+1. Replace all instances of `@import` with `@forward`, using find/replace in your Sass file.
 2. Locate your existing project theme files.
 These are the _uswds-theme files that you found in [Step 1: Check your current USWDS code and settings versions](#1-check-your-current-uswds-code-and-settings-versions).
 (If you already have your project-specific settings file in a single file, you can skip ahead Step 4.
 If not, you'll need to collect your project-specific settings in a single file.)
-3. In the project theme file directory directory, create a new file called **_uswds-theme.scss**.
+3. In the project theme file directory directory, create a new file called `_uswds-theme.scss`.

 ### 6. Find which settings from your theme files you've customized.